EdDataScienceEES/tutorial-jackegriffin/index.md

 penguins_dt[, columns, with=F]
 # Without with=F the above command will not work
 ```
 Roger that?
-If you want to select multiple columns directly, then enclose all the required column names in a list
+If you want to select multiple columns directly, then enclose all the required column names in a list.
 ```
 penguins_dt[, .(species, sex, island)]
 ```

 #### 2(g).
 How to drop columns

-We can drop columns by placing the column names into a vector and use the `!` in front of them - returning all columns except those present in the vector.
+To remove columns, you can place the column names in a vector and use the `!` operator in front of them.
+This will return all columns except the ones listed in the vector.
 ```
 drop_cols <- c("species", "sex", "island")
 penguins_dt[, !drop_cols, with = FALSE]